julian1/vocab_grails2/README.md

 	- one layer of abstraction above the db
 	- presents objects rather than tables, and allows dot notation to join relations
 	- presents the logical object/tuple, rather than an integer foreign key
+	- includes ownership specification for cascading saves and deletes

 Issues
 	- read and write roles on the db